Kalteew/MoPWorldBossTracker/README.md

 - Yu'lon — Quest 33119 (NPC 71955)
 - Niuzao — Quest 33120 (NPC 71952)
 - Ordos — Quest 33121 (NPC 72057)

+Only Sha of Anger and Galleon are enabled by default; other bosses can be activated in the options panel.

 ---